 The New Seminary Master of Theological Studies (Th.M.)
 Degree Program

-The New Seminary has opened an office in Maryland and will be offering a a Master of Theological Studies (Th.M.).
+The New Seminary has opened an office in Florida and is now offering a Master of Theological Studies Degree (Th.M.).

 The Master of Theological Studies degree is offered to provide students a general understanding of the Interfaith approach to ministry and an understanding of the theologies of the worlds major religions.
 By offering this religious degree, we aim to equip graduates to reflect thoughtfully and faithfully on their life, work, ministry and enable them to participate more effectively in the mission of interfaith community building, working with congregations, faith organizations and to help further graduate study and career ministry.
 The multidisciplinary approach of this program is designed for students who are actively working in other professions as well as for those who wish to pursue an enlarged role in an Interfaith community.
 The overall thrust of the MTS in Interfaith Studies is to meet the needs of Interfaith Ministers who want to further their study and understanding of how their ministry can address the major challenges of intolerance, poverty and the ecology.
 We are proud of our new direction on spiritual activism.